talkabouthealth/advizmo-angular/README.md

 # advizmo
-Financial App to rebalance accounts to optimize passive income
+Financial App to rebalance accounts to optimize passive income.